Detecting the purely imaginary Fisher zeros of an Ising spin system on a quantum computer: Measurement of purely imaginary Fisher zeros on the ibm-lagos quantum computer

 \section{Measurement of purely imaginary Fisher zeros on the ibm-lagos quantum computer}

 In this section, we apply our protocol to calculate the purely imaginary Fisher zeros of certain Ising models on the ibm-lagos quantum computer.
 The ibm-lagos quantum device is composed of seven superconducting qubits that interact with each other, as illustrated in Fig.~\ref{ibmq-lima}.
 Access to this device is freely available through the IBM Q Experience cloud service \cite{IBMQExp}.
-Quantum circuits can be executed on these computers using various quantum gates, including the controlled-NOT gate, the identity gate, $\sigma^x$ Pauli operator, $\sqrt{\sigma^x}$ gate, and the $R_z(\phi)$ gate, corresponding to rotating the qubit around the $z$-axis by the angle $\phi$ \cite{OpenQasm}.
+Quantum circuits can be executed on these computers using various quantum gates, including the controlled-NOT gate, $\sigma^x$ Pauli operator, $\sqrt{\sigma^x}$ gate, and the $R_z(\phi)$ gate, corresponding to rotating the qubit around the $z$-axis by the angle $\phi$ \cite{OpenQasm}.
 The interaction between qubits is facilitated through controlled-NOT gates, as indicated by the bidirectional arrow in Fig.~\ref{ibmq-lima}.
-Each pair of qubits can serve as both controlled and target qubits through this gate.
+Each pair of qubits connected by the bidirectional arrow can be driven by the controlled-NOT operator in a way that each of the qubits can be both a control and a target.

 We investigate purely imaginary Fisher zeros for the 3-spin and 7-spin Ising models with various interaction configurations between spins.
 Utilizing the ibm-lagos quantum computer, we explore the impact of the magnetic field and interaction configuration on the presence of purely imaginary Fisher zeros in these systems.
-Let us delve into the details of these cases.
+Note that in paper \cite{Laba2023}, the partition function was calculated for a two-spin Ising model without a magnetic field.
+In contrast, we extend the analysis by including a magnetic field and investigate its impact on the appearance of Fisher zeros in the partition function.
+Let us consider into the details of these cases.